apratim-mishra/energy_forecast/README.md

 - ARIMA -> used the package pmdarima; final score 6.26
 - Transformer Based Model -> used pytorch-forecasting ; final score -> 0.77

+Result: for time series, gradient boosting trees present better results compared to other methods in terms of evaluation as well as evaluation time.
+This is also collaborated with research data on time series modelling.
+LightGBM is also much faster thatn XGBoost.
+Additionally, while transformer or other deep learning methods might be better, at present they are not time efficient.